Venture Capital Terms

 Committed capital represents money contributed to the investment fund.
 Committed capital is used to finance investments as well as administrative costs and failure to execute it can have negative consequences, such as the loss of future profits.

-This concept is almost used with other types of investments, such as venture capital (VC) funds, private equity (PE) funds, and hedge funds.
+This concept is used in relation to alternative types of investments, such as venture capital (VC) funds, private equity (PE) funds, and hedge funds.

-A convertible loan term has been mentioned frequently in the DSIF investment procedure.
-Therefore, we would like to provide a definition of it, for introducing clarity among our young entrepreneurs.
-When a student startup obtains investment from DSIF, DSIF as an investor will provide a short-term convertible loan indicating maturity date, interest and the right to convert a loan into an equity stake of this company in the long-run future.
+Convertible loans are a form of debt financing.
+They will appear on the balance sheet as liabilities, and the investors become creditors of the company (unlike equity investors who become shareholders).
+Should the startup go into liquidation, the proceeds will first be used to repay the creditors (loan holders).
 The main advantage for entrepreneurs, that a convertible loan before being transformed into equity, has the same characteristics as a standard loan.
 But be attentive, the main inconvenience, the investor has a priority right at maturity date to claim all kinds of assets of the startup (tangible and intangible) for recovering the loan and interest.

 Deal flow is composed of different types of proposals such as venture funding, syndication, private placements, initial public offerings (IPO), mergers, and acquisitions.
 And usually, it follows a cyclical pattern, and trends unfold throughout society and economic environments.